G-Hood/ECE-Handbook/📖Books/📘Introduction To Probability And Statistics/📑Chapter 1.md

-# 1.2 All the Possibilities
+## 1.2 All the Possibilities

 >[!summary] Summary
+>As seen with the classical method, in many cases to determine the probability we need to know everything that CAN happen.
 >